lwmqn/qnode/README.md

 * **iid**: identifier of an Object Instance
 * **rid**: indetifier of a Resource

-Note: Object, Object Instance and Resource are used by IPSO specification to describe the hierarchical structure of resources on a Client Device.
-The oid, iid, and rid are identifiers used to allocate the resource.
+Note: IPSO uses _Object_, _Object Instance_ and _Resource_ to describe the hierarchical structure of resources on a Client Device.
+The oid, iid, and rid are identifiers of them respectively to allocate the resource on a device.

 <a name="Features"></a>
 ## 2. Features

 * Communication based on MQTT protocol and library [**mqtt.js**](https://www.npmjs.com/package/mqtt)
-* Structuring the device resources in a hierarchical Smart-Object-style defined by IPSO
+* Structuring the device resources in a hierarchical Smart-Object-style (IPSO)
 * Easy to create a Resource on a Client Device
-* LWM2M-like interfaces
+* LWM2M-like interfaces for Client/Server interaction

 <a name="Installation"></a>
 ## 3. Installation